-DOH NEWS RELEASE: Hawaii State Department of Health issues red “closed” placard to Waikiki Restaurant Makittii HawaiiPosted on Nov 9, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: Hawaii State Department of Health issues red “closed” placard to Waikiki Restaurant Makittii HawaiiPosted on Nov 9, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii State Department of Health Sanitation Branch issued a red placard today to Makittii Hawaii, a Waikiki buffet restaurant located at 2380 Kuhio Avenue because of a number of food safety code violations.
 The restaurant is now closed and the Department of Health has temporarily suspended the restaurant’s food permit until all food code violations are corrected and the facility can demonstrate managerial control over its food operations.
 The restaurant has been fined $35,000 for its violations.

 The Hawaii Department of Health initiated a thorough investigation in response to an alleged food borne illness incident on Oct.
 13. The investigation showed inadequate hand washing and hand-washing facilities, violations for inadequate temperatures for cold and hot foods, foods not protected from contamination, unsanitary food equipment; improper time controls for foods, potential contamination of display foods, and the presence of insects and rodents.
 As a result, a yellow “Conditional Pass” placard was issued on Oct.
 13.